 - Receiving electronic statements

-Since rates are based on so many factors, no provider the cheapest car insurance across the board.
+Since rates are based on so many factors, no provider offers the cheapest car insurance across the board.
 A company that offers low rates to someone in another state may charge a lot more where you live.
-A friend who lives down the street may have an inexpensive policy, but you may get a much higher quote if you have a poor driving record or a low credit score, if you drive a newer or more expensive vehicle, or if you don’t qualify for the same discounts your friend does.

-The only way to find out which company is the best fit for your budget is to compare car insurance quotes from several insurers and to get specific figures that apply to you and your vehicle.
+The only way to find out which company is the best fit for your budget is to shop around and compare car insurance quotes from several insurers.

 If you can’t cover the cost of auto insurance, don’t drive while uninsured.
 If you cause an accident while driving without insurance, you can be held responsible for repairs to the other driver’s car, plus medical bills and legal fees.